Lucignation/ice-shop/README.md

 # ICE SHOP

-A React Js e-commerce website.
-The homepage displays the list of products, signin page allows a user to signin and a token is stored in a localStorage.
+An e-commerce website built with [Api](https://fakestoreapi.com).
+The homepage displays the list of products, signin page allows a user to signin, all categories are electronics, jewelery, men and women.
+Add user and Update users are on a private routes.
+User page shows all users and only authenticated users can view cart and add to cart.

 ## Tech Stack